Association Use of Email Addresses

 (3) Can we use a homeowner’s email address for informational purposes that are not official notifications?

-Consent is required to use a homeowner’s email addresses for official association notices, but what about using the email address to send an email that is merely informational?
+So does this mean you cannot use a homeowner’s email address for informational purposes?
 Florida Statutes do not specifically address this situation, and one can conclude that such a use would not be prohibited.
-As an example, if a hurricane is threatening the area in which the community is located and the management company sends an email to inform homeowners about local resources and tips for preparing their home.
+As an example, if a hurricane is threatening the area in which the community is located, then the management company may send an email to inform homeowners about local resources and tips for preparing their home.
+Email blasts are becoming more popular to save on postage fees.
 An informational email unrelated to the operation of the association is not the type of notice that is being addressed throughout Sections 720.303 & 718.111.
 As such, it is reasonable to conclude that use of the email address would be not be prohibited, even where consent of the homeowner was not obtained.

 David M. Felice, Esq.